1. Home

 While we were developing this application, there were many additional projects and technical challenges that I had to solve.

 One particular case study involved a database with several million records (100M+ records) and daily traffic of 50,000 – 70,000 visits on the homepage.
-The challenge was to implement a slider that retrieves results from the database via AJAX and displays them on the homepage, all while ensuring a load time of under 1 second (based on SEOSEOWhat are SEO (Search Engine Optimization)?
+The challenge was to implement a slider that retrieves results from the database via AJAX and displays them on the homepage, all while ensuring a load time of under 1 second (based on SEO requirements).

 Simply optimizing the database query was not enough — a non-standard solution was required!